research-centre-rez/leclercq-thesis/contributions.md

 ## Benchmarks

 Are presented in the original thesis.
 However they can be recreated by registering all of the videos in `concrete-samples` with the default config files and then evaluating them with the `image_evaluation` module.
+[Link to thesis in SIS.](https://is.cuni.cz/studium/dipl_st/index.php?id=&tid=&do=main&doo=detail&did=282804)

 ## Planned improvements